 Chairperson: Liam O’Connor

-The December Finance Committee meeting was canceled due to the holidays.
-The next meeting is January 27.
+The February 24 Finance Committee meeting was canceled.
+The next meeting is March 30.

 Chairperson: Forrest Cerrato